 Suction grab bars are attached through a suction cup and require little to no installation.
 Suction grab bars are temporary and may be removed at any point.
 Once attached, they provide a key source of stability to the user, allowing the user to grab the bar to improve balance and stability.

 Grab bars may require proper installation similar to installing a towel rack.
 If you are not comfortable with a hammer, drill, level and screws, it may be necessary to have a professional perform the installation.
 Proper installation of a grab bar is important.
 It is typically recommended that grab bars be installed between 33 and 36 inches from the ground when placed near the toilet and in the bathtub or shower.
 Install one grab bar between 18 inches and 24 inches next to the tub.

-It is important to first measure the width of your bathtub to make sure that your bath chair will fit properly.
+It is important to first measure the width of your bathtub to make sure that your foldable bath chair will fit properly.
 A bath chair comes with a variety of designs, some with arms, some with backs and some with accessory holders to hold shower toiletries.
-A bath bench does not have a back and bath stools may be more appropriate for a caregiver or mother bathing a child rather than someone with a mobility challenge.
+A foldable bath chair does not have a back and bath stools may be more appropriate for a caregiver or mother bathing a child rather than someone with a mobility challenge.